Top 5 Best Martin Scorsese Films

 4) Raging Bull (1980)

-When Jake LaMotta wrote his memoir ‘Raging Bull: My Story’ back in 1970, at best it was received as a mildly interesting read to pass the time.
+When Jake LaMotta wrote his memoir ‘Raging Bull: My Story’ back in 1970, at best it was received as a mildly interesting read to pass the flight home.
 But when put in the hands of Scorsese, LaMotta’s story of a 1940s boxer with severe personal problems became one of the most iconic boxing films ever made.
 Hooking up once again with Robert De Niro, Scorsese delivered a note perfect sporting film masterclass as well as the perfect drama about a man’s fall from grace.
 De Niro is unsurprisingly extraordinary as the lead, having gained over 60 pounds to play the part.
 Raging Bull also provided Joe Pesci with one of his first major roles – and gave us a glimpse of what was to come by working alongside the legendary director.

 3) The Departed (2006)